 - Determine whether you’re able to file a suppression motion to filter out evidence

-Defending your case is crucial in protecting your way of life and freedom.
+Fighting the charges is crucial in protecting your way of life and freedom.
 Just because you have been charged with a specific crime doesn’t mean you have to accept the charge.

 How Hiring a Criminal Lawyer in Philadelphia Can Help